 Whether you are embarking on a remodeling project or planning new home construction, picking reputable contractors is critical.
 You must take into consideration the contractors reputation, bonding, workmans comp insurance, and liability insurance.

-There are many methods to find the best contractor or handyman for your job, depending upon the scope of the work to be performed.
+There are many ways to locate the best contractor or handyman for your particular project, depending upon the scope of the work to be performed.
 But beware of a low bid or a handyman that wants all the money up front.
-Many handymen will ask for funds for the materials up front, which is fine if they come well-recommended.
+Many handymen will ask for funds for money for the materials up front, which is fine if they come well-recommended.
 Handymen operate on tighter budgets than contractors.

 Just be sure he is bonded and insured and you go to the home improvement store with him and cut your check right there.
 Do not hand over any cash standing in the doorway of your home, unless of course you already have a business relationship and trust has been instilled.